Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Evaluation

-We solve these optimization problems using SGD with gradient-based loss functions that maximize target label probabilities while minimizing perturbation magnitude via $L_2$ regularization.
-To establish the lower bound on required perturbations, we optimize each attack on a single sample.
-In practice, attacks typically need to compromise multiple samples, which requires larger perturbations than the single-sample lower bound reported here.

-\textbf{Evaluation.} We measure the minimum and maximum relative $L_2$ parameter perturbations required for successful attacks using bfloat16 precision.
+We formulate the backdoor and targeted parameter poisoning attacks in Appendix~\ref{app:parameter_poisoning_attacks}.
+We measure the minimum and maximum relative $L_2$ parameter perturbations required for successful attacks using bfloat16 precision.
 Figure~\ref{fig:parameter_poisoning_stats} summarizes the perturbation magnitudes for both backdoor and targeted attacks across different models.

 Successful parameter poisoning requires perturbations orders of magnitude larger than numerical recomputation errors shown in Figure~\ref{fig:verification_accuracy}.
 Combined with activation-level results, this confirms that with proper precision choices, \sysname's numerical tolerances cannot be exploited to inject stealthy attacks at either inference or training level.
 The substantial separation between numerical errors and attack perturbations enables effective detection of meaningful tampering while accommodating legitimate floating-point variations across ML accelerators and TEE hardware.